abdelilah-wail/UniSphere/README.md

-# 📱 Campus App — Flutter
+# 📱 UniSphere — Flutter

 A modern, feature-rich **university campus management app** built with Flutter.
 Designed with a premium UI/UX featuring glassmorphism, smooth animations, dark mode support, and a cohesive design system.